 Jo Swinson was a Business Minister and Minister for Women and Equalities in the Coalition Government (2012-2015).
 She served as MP for East Dunbartonshire for 10 years until 2015, and is the Liberal Democrat candidate in East Dunbartonshire, where she is looking to overturn an SNP majority of 2167.

 A former marketing manager, in 2015 Jo founded her own consulting business advising organisations on workplace diversity.
 She has written a book, Equal Power, which will be published by Atlantic Books in early 2018.

 Record Of Delivery

-Jo has a strong record of delivering for local people.
-As an MP, Jo has:
+Jo has a strong record of delivering for people in East Dunbartonshire, and as a Minister.

-Outside of politics, Jo enjoys running; she completed the Loch Ness Marathon in 2007 and the London Marathon in April 2011.
-Jo is married to Duncan Hames MP.
+Outside of politics, Jo enjoys running; she completed the Loch Ness Marathon in 2007 and the London Marathon in April 2011, and is running the Stirling Marathon in May 2017.

 After entering Parliament, Jo was a Liberal Democrat spokesperson on foreign affairs, equality, Scotland and the arts.
 Jo was also a member of the Speaker’s Conference from 2009-2010 which looked at ways to increase the number of women and BME MPs.

 Former Deputy Leader of the Scottish Liberal Democrats, Jo set up the All Party Parliamentary Group on Wellbeing Economics, the All Party Parliamentary Group on Body Image and was a co-founder of the Campaign for Body Confidence.